China Train Travel - A Complete Guide to Travel in China by Train

 Please be aware that the train tickets to Lhasa could be sold out right the moment when the reservation opens, as it is in a very high demand at the peak months of May to October.
 It is better that you reserve the train tickets to Tibet with the travel agency that you book your Tibet Tour in advance.

 From Travel Agency

 Travel agencies like WindhorseTour will buy all train tickets for their clients.
-This will save you the headache and stress of going to the train station to buy tickets.
+This will save you the headache and stress of going to the train station to buy tickets or book on line.

 At the Train Stations

 Many train stations offer special windows that deal with foreign travelers.
 So it's not very hard to buy tickets yourself at the station.

 When buying tickets at the train station, there are 3 tips shared from our Travel Advisors:

 - Take your passport.
 You'll also need your passport to board the train.